English Language Test Score Submission to the Graduate School

 1. Overview

-All Princeton graduate students must demonstrate a sufficient level of oral proficiency in the English language to participate successfully in all of the various activities that comprise a graduate education, including classwork, research, research presentations, group meetings, project teamwork, and the teaching of undergraduates.
-If you meet any of the below criteria, valid English language proficiency test scores are required.
+All Princeton graduate students must demonstrate a level of oral proficiency in the English language sufficient to participate successfully in the various activities that comprise a graduate education.

 2. TOEFL (Test of English as a Foreign Language)